 Here is a 2020 FOIA response regarding the issue and it provides a long list of Colorado state laws that the BLM has “adopted” or “assimilated” even though the federal government has not acquired a cession of jurisdiction by the Colorado state legislature.
 Additionally, the same has happened in Utah, here is a FOIA link to the Utah State laws adopted with unilateral action by the BLM.
 It is probably safe to assume this is happening in all western states on BLM-managed public lands and if you have an interest, you should submit the same FOIA request in your state.

-This is significant because the states of Colorado and Utah and their elected state legislatures were once required to provide a cession of Exclusive, Concurrent, or Partial Jurisdiction in order for the Federal Government to adopt state laws and enforce them as federal enclave laws, per the Assimilative Crimes Act and the Jurisdiction Clause.
-Section 701 of FLPMA does not allow the BLM to assume any form of Jurisdiction within a State.
+This is significant because the states of Colorado and Utah and their elected state legislatures were once required to provide a cession of exclusive, concurrent, or partial jurisdiction in order for the Federal Government to adopt state laws and enforce them as federal enclave laws.
+Section 701 of FLPMA does not allow the BLM to assume any form of Jurisdiction within a state.
 Regardless if this is a mistake or intentional, all BLM federally managed public lands in the United States are now a form of a federal enclave and the BLM feels it can adopt whatever state laws they feel are necessary to protect public lands.